Gordeev1/emma-challenge/README.md

 -   [LinkedSnapLists](./src/components/LinkedSnapLists/README.md)

-The solution based on [react-native-reanimated v2](https://docs.swmansion.com/react-native-reanimated/), which is still in alpha version and would not be sutable for all apps because it [`TurboModules`](https://github.com/react-native-community/discussions-and-proposals/issues/40) and `Hermes` enabled.
+The solution based on [react-native-reanimated v2](https://docs.swmansion.com/react-native-reanimated/), which is still in alpha version and would not be sutable for all apps because it requires [`TurboModules`](https://github.com/react-native-community/discussions-and-proposals/issues/40) and `Hermes` enabled.

 But the architecture of the new version allowing us (using `TurboModules`) to call native methods (such as `scrollTo` on `ScrollView`) without crossing the bridge, which gives a great performance boost and perfectly matched the needs for this task.